Care for older or vulnerable adults after leaving hospital

 You might need long term support to help you to stay in your own home.
 This can include:

-We will not charge you for an assessment of needs or any advice we give you but we may charge you for support after you leave hospital.
+e will not charge you for an assessment of needs or any advice we give you but you may be asked to pay towards the cost of your support after you leave hospital.
+The amount you can afford to contribute will be calculated following a financial assessment.

 Contact us